syxddd10001/Phantom-In-The-Dark-Build-Log/README.md

 **https://syxddd.itch.io/phantom-in-the-dark
 password: awesomeblossom**

+Preview:

+My journey developing this game:

 This game has been a hobby project of mine that I've been building for more than 6 months now.
 Although most of the artwork in this game is not original, a lot of time and effort went into the design, coding, and development of this game.

 The game feels smooth and fun to play.
 That is because I have played and studied other successful games and implemented similar mechanics.
 Although the initial character movement mechanic didn't take that long, making it smooth and fun was challenging.
 I had to spend countless hours figuring out the math and code that makes the character mechanics feel smooth and fun to play.
 Then I also had to do animations for mulitple characters.
 The implementation of the character mechanics took about a month.

 But that was not the most challenging part of developing this game.
 The most challenging part of my project has been adding enemy AI.
 It took me about 3 months to implement an enemy AI that chases and attacks the player.
 Initially, I was trying to code my own enemy AI, which then I realized isn't an easy task.
 But, then I found the A* Path Finding Algorithm library that I implemented into my game.
 It saved me a ton of time as I didn't have to write all the pathfinding algorithm code.
 I just implemented the library which I integrated with my existing enemies.

 The level design also took some time.
 I wanted the map to be pretty, so I implemented dynamic lighting and animations for my lighting as well.
 The map design wasn't that hard to implement.
 But I did occasionally run into clipping issues in the map.
 I had to manually fix those through rigorous playtesting.